evidentlyai/evidently/docs/book/README.md

 Evidently is an open-source Python library for data scientists and ML engineers.
-It helps evaluate, test and monitor the performance ML models from validation to production.
+It helps evaluate, test and monitor the performance of ML models from validation to production.

 You can think of it as an evaluation layer that fits into the existing ML stack.